UWPCE-PythonCert/PythonCertDevel/source/modules/Comprehensions.rst

 This is such a common pattern that python added syntax to directly support it.
 This syntax is known as "comprehensions".
 The most common of which is a list comprehension, used to build up a new list.
 There are a couple others, which we will get too later, but they all share a similar structure.

-The above structure can be expressed with a single line using a "list comprehension" as so:
+The above structure can be expressed with a single line using a "list comprehension" like so:

 .. code-block:: python